Aug 17, 2017 Chris Doxey

 - Eliminates B-Notices

-- The TIN Matching process identifies duplicate suppliers and catalyzes the cleanup of your supplier master file.
+- The TIN matching process identifies duplicate suppliers and catalyzes the maintenance of your supplier master file

 - TIN Matching Summary Report

 - TIN Numbers Not Submitted